 Once the optimal number of turkeys is determined, eggs are incubated for roughly 21 days before they hatch.
-Once the turkeys are born, they’re taken to brewing huts where they’ll spend the next 30 days before they can go outside to range.
+When the turkeys are born, they’re taken to brewing huts where they’ll spend the next 30 days before they can go outside to range.

 “In that first month, you want to keep them close together,” Sinkay said.
 “They learn from one another—where the water winds are, how to drink from them, and where the food is.
 You don't want to put a baby chick directly out on an open field because a hawk or an owl will be the end of him.”

 Once the month is up, chicks are set free to range on Pitman’s extensive outdoor farmland and are fed a strictly vegetarian diet comprised of corn, soybeans, vitamins, and minerals that passes the non-GMO certified feed inspection—a point of pride for Mary’s Free Range Turkeys.

 “If we were to use even a small percentage of meat in the feed, we’d save millions of dollars on our feed cost each year,” Sinkay said.
 “It’s a big investment when a company does a vegetarian-fed diet but we’ve found it’s something our customers really care about and it’s something we support.”

 With less than a month to go, the birds are ready to be processed and delivered to Mary’s Free Range Turkey distributors.

 The first step to process turkeys is to make a small incision in their necks.
 Once the turkeys are unconscious, Pitman's carefully defeathers the birds before cooling them to a chilly 26 degrees—the minimum temperature poultry can be kept at before it’s considered frozen.
 Finally, the turkeys are graded, packaged, and prepared for shipping.